openebs/zfs-localpv/README.md

 1. Lightweight, easy to set up storage provisoner for host-local volumes in k8s ecosystem.
 2. Makes ZFS stack available to K8s, allowing end users to use the ZFS functionalites like snapshot, restore, clone, thin provisioning, resize, encryption, compression, dedup, etc for their Persistent Volumes.
-3. Cloud native, i.e based on CSI spec, so certified to run on K8s.
+3. Cloud native, i.e based on CSI spec, so developed to run on K8s.

 ### Architecture